Medical Ethics and Health Policy Mission

-To conduct cutting-edge multidisciplinary research on emerging, as well as perennial, ethical issues arising in clinical practice and in biomedical research in a changing environment.
-The results will inform our teaching of trainees at all levels, our clinical practice and our contributions to the development of health policy at the local, national and international levels.
+Our mission is to conduct cutting-edge multidisciplinary research on perennial and emerging ethical issues arising in clinical practice and in biomedical research in a changing healthcare environment.
+Our research informs our teaching, clinical practice and contributions to the development of health and science policy at the local, national and international levels.

-Ultimately, we seek to create a shared, sustainable, intellectual environment in which all stakeholders can critically reflect on ethical challenges of the 21st century in healthcare and in biomedical research.
-This is a crucial mission for Baylor College of Medicine, one of the United States’ premier institutions of medical research, patient care and medical education.
+Our vision is to create a shared, sustainable, intellectual environment in which all stakeholders can critically reflect on and respond to ethical challenges in healthcare and biomedical research.

 The Center for Medical Ethics and Health Policy began as a joint project of Baylor College of Medicine and Rice University, enabling the center to draw on the rich intellectual resources of both institutions.